-There’s no doubt about it: the developing knowledge sharing opportunity will be a critical success factor for professional services firms in the future.
+There’s no doubt about it: the developing knowledge sharing opportunity will be a critical success factor for successfuly organisations firms in the future.

 No-one knows an organisation like the people who work within it.
 They know all its little secrets.
 The best methods to do everything.
 The experience which helps avoid mistakes.
 It’s the same at your organisation.

 Your people know the parts of your organisation which work and the parts which don’t.
 They know the fastest ways to get things done and the pressure points which cut off outcomes.
 They have determined the parts which are easy to use and those which they dread working with.
 Your people know all the little short-cuts to bypass inefficiencies.
 They are refining internal processes to work more effectively, using trial-and-error to uncover the things which work best and have already innovating and adapting existing materials.

 This isn’t a new phenomena – it’s been like this forever and it’s happening right now.
 This inside knowledge will continue to exist inside your organisation whether you do something about it or not!

 What is changing, however, is that there are a number of forces combining to make the opportunity to share knowledge the defining issue for success in the future.
 Forces which suggest that you need to do something about it now.

 Force One: Your staff are already conditioned to share and acquire knowledge

 The internet has begun a fundamental change in our knowledge creation and sharing processes.
 It has made the transmission of ideas easy, low cost and instantaneous.
 Suddenly, people who couldn’t previously share their knowledge with others are be able to do so.

 Indeed, we are conditioning ourselves to share….